kohl-carmen/HNN-AEF/README.md

 ***
 ## Code
-This repository contains three .m files which reproduce the main result figures in the manuscript, using the empirical and simulated data provided in the ‘MEG_Data’ and 'HNN_Simulations' directories respectively..
+This repository contains three .m files which reproduce the main result figures in the manuscript, using the empirical and simulated data provided in the ‘MEG_Data’ and 'HNN_Simulations' directories respectively.
  *	**plot_fig3.m**
     *	This script plots Figure 3
     *   Simulated and empirical data associated with right/left contralateral AEFs